ddev/ddev/docs/content/users/configuration/config.md

 | -- | -- | --
 | :octicons-file-directory-16: project | Automatic detection or `UTC` | Can be any [valid timezone](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones), like `Europe/Dublin` or `MST7MDT`.

-If `timezone` is unset, DDEV will attempt to derive it from the host system timezone.
+If `timezone` is unset, DDEV will attempt to derive it from the host system timezone using the `$TZ` environment variable or the `/etc/localtime` symlink.

 ## `traefik_monitor_port`